zzzhehao/zzzhehao.github.io/comments/website-construction.md

         include-in-header: bg.html
     ```
 - The idea is to bypass the utilization of body section which is used by quarto.
 (Omg I'm actually starting to understand HTML and CSS)
-- Since the image url is relative, it will not work if the .qmd file is at different level.
-If the background is not widely used across the website, the path can be corrected by inserting
+- See next point. ~~Since the image url is relative, it will not work if the .qmd file is at different level.
+If the background is not widely used across the website, the path can be corrected by inserting following right after yml header (oh dear I really understand HTML and CSS now)~~
     ```html
     <div class="background-container"; style="background-image: url('corrected/image.jpg');"></div>
     ```
-    right after yml header (oh dear I really understand HTML and CSS now)
+- I ran into the same problem when I try to apply footer.html to files at different level, then I realize this must not be legitimate.
+I did some searching and it turns out it's a common knowledge in front-end developing that `/` directly uses the project root.
+So just put following in `_quarto.yml` and then use absolute path in html.
+    ```yml
+    project:
+      execute-dir: project
+    ```